NatasaMiric/the-petrovaradin-catacombs/README.md

   * Then click Save.
 After a few minutes you can see your live GitHub pages site is now deployed and the URL shown at the top of the page.

 ## Testing

 Testing was conducted throughout the website development with the help of Dev Tools.
-All the links and form have been checked if they are working correctly.
+All the internal and external links and form have been checked if they are working correctly.
+External links are opening out in a new tab as they should and internal links lead to the intended destination.

+Testing of form was carried out with trying out different variations:

+1. Trying to submit form without filling out any field.
+Form feedback indicated that name field should be filled out.
+2. After filling the name and clicked on submit, popped out the message that email should be filled out.
+3. When filling out the email field with random data comes out warning that the field must include sign "@".
+4. When filling out the right email information, and trying to submit,comes out the warning to fill out the phone number.
+5. After name, email and phone number is filled out it comes back that radio buttons must been selected.
+6. After all of the above is filled and clicked on submit, then comes warning that message must be written.
+7. When all is selected and filled except date, the form would be succesfully sent and it would redirect to confirmation page.
+8. Testing included all possible variations and each time form has reacted appropriately, that on of the fields should be filled out or button to be chosen.

+**Supported screens and devices**

+The website has a responsive layout and supports:
+* Large desktop 2560px x 1440px
+* 1920px wide and down
+* 1220px wide and down¨
+* 768px wide and down
+* 480px and down until 260px.

+The website has been checked on multiple browsers and mobile devices:

+* Google Chrome
+* Firefox
+* Opera
+* Microsoft Edge
+* Samsung Galaxy S10+
+* Galaxy Fold
+* Samsung Galaxy S8
+* Samsung Galaxy S20 Ultra
+* Iphone 5/6/7/8
+* Iphone 12 Pro
+* Ipad Pro

 When requesting for peer code review on Slack, Code Institute chanel, I got one feedback from Hash who pointed out: